dalmo1991/superflexPy/doc/elements_list.rst

 Routing store (GR4J)
 ********************

-This reservoir is part of the GR4J model and it is used to simulate routing.
+This reservoir is used to simulate routing in the model GR4J.
 Further details are provided in the page :ref:`gr4j_example`.

 .. code-block:: python